 Frequently asked questions about dental complaints

-Where to file dental complaints?
+Where do patients file dental complaints?

-What are common complaints of dental visits?
+What are common complaints regarding dental visits?

 Some common complaints of dental visits are: